celso/c64/README.md

 You can check [this page][24] for more information about Sprites and how they work.

-Also check the [sprites.asm][22] code.
+Also, check the [sprites.asm][22] code.

 A few things you need to know about Sprites:

 * They need to be in a memory address that is divisible by 64
 * They need to be in the same VIC-II video block where you want to display them
-* There's an array of Sprite pointers which contains the address of the sprite, relative to the beginning of the video block, divided by 64 (hence the first point).
+* There's an array of Sprite pointers that contains the address of the sprite, relative to the beginning of the video block, divided by 64 (hence the first point).

 We're using eight sprites with this demo with two different bitmaps.
-The sprites are displayed on the screen1 only, have fixed horizontal offsets, fall down the screen by changing their vertical offset in the main loop (we're not using the interrupts to handle the sprites) and randomnly change colors when they start at vertical offset zero.
+The sprites are displayed on the screen1 only, have fixed horizontal offsets, fall down the screen by changing their vertical offset in the main loop (we're not using the interrupts to handle the sprites), and randomly change colors when they start at vertical offset zero.

 **Playing music**